eltillo104/dog-project-master/README.md

 In this project, I built a program in which an agent collects yellow bananas in a 3D environment.

 The goal of the game is to obtain as many yellow bananas in an episode as possible while avoiding blue bananas.
-Yellow bananas reward the agent with 1 point while blue bananas decrease the reward by one point.
+Yellow bananas reward the agent with 1 point while blue bananas decrease the reward by 1 point.
 I made use of Deep Q learning for this task and achieved a total score of 13 points for 1 episode.